KxSystems/kx-vscode/README.md

 To create a data source:

 1. In the Datasources view, click the '+'' button.
-1. Click Save to persist the data source to the VS Code workspace.
 1. Select a Connection from the Connections dropdown.
 1. Choose getData from the Select API dropdown.
-1. Choose the table you wish to query
+1. Choose the table you wish to query.
 1. Choose a Start and End Time.
 1. You can choose from the additional parameters if you wish.